capsule-corp-ternoa/ternoa-subql/README.md

 # ⛓ Ternoa Indexer

 Ternoa Indexer scans through each block and their events to see what happened on the Ternoa chain.
 It then parses all that data into custom entities and store them inside a queryable GraphQL database.
-Allowing users and developers to query specific filtered in a simplified manner data for various implementations.
+Allowing users and developers to query specific filtered data in a simplified manner for various implementations.

 Ternoa deploys its own indexer for the Mainnet network [here](https://indexer-mainnet.ternoa.dev/).

-> Since Ternoa Incexer is based on the **[SubQuery Framework](https://doc.subquery.network/)**, you can get more information on the **[SubQuery official documentation](https://doc.subquery.network/faqs/faqs.html)**.
+> Since Ternoa Indexer is based on the **[SubQuery Framework](https://doc.subquery.network/)**, you can get more information on the **[SubQuery official documentation](https://doc.subquery.network/faqs/faqs.html)**.

 **Table of Contents :**